fbarry/Antidote-Mobile/artifacts/architecture.md

 # Build-vs-Buy Decisions

-As development continues, we expect to use a few additional libraries to improve the UX, but for the basic functionality of the app, we are building a custom view for the cards in a player's hand (described below) and the following library:
+As development continues, we expect to build rather than "buy" most features, but for the basic functionality of the app, we are building a custom view for the cards in a player's hand first.
+- Custom Card Handler: We decided to use a custom card handler for two reasons: it is one of the main programming components of the app with touch features and layout challenges and we want to graphically design our own cards.
+If this was less of a learning project, we would have probably done more research into a library that would suit our needs, but programming custom views is a good tool to implement!

+# Reuse

+As development continues, we may need to add other libraries for features we wish to implement - examples of which include a messaging view for an in-game chat, a sharing SDK to share results to social media platforms, and, perhaps, an animation library to liven the UX.
+The library needed for the main functionality of the app, however, is below.
 - Parse SDK Android: A REST API which is used to connect to a database stored on back4app.com.
 Parse has objects and function calls which allow for synchronous and asynchronous requests to POST, DELETE, and GET, along with more specific requests to update, sign-in/-out, and anything with an HTTP request.
 We use Parse because it provides a complete framework for backend development, allowing us to focus on implementing and developing other aspects of our app.
-- Custom Card Handler: We decided to use a custom card handler for two reasons: it is one of the main programming components of the app with touch features and layout challenges and we want to graphically design our own cards.
-If this was less of a learning project, we would have probably done more research into a library that would suit our needs, but programming custom views is a good tool to implement!

-# Reuse
-See Code Complete, Chapter 3

 # Change Strategy
 See Code Complete, Chapter 3